abielefeldt/gdpr-blogpost/GDPR.md

 Our client, The German Marshall Fund of the United States ([GMFUS](http://gmfus.org/)), found that they needed to be GDPR compliant and were happy to be the test bed for the F1 GDPR module.

-Once the module was installed, the only thing that needed to be updated was shortening "The German Marshall Fund of the United States" (their site name) to "GMFUS" in the pop-up text.
+Once the module was installed, the only items that needed updating were shortening "The German Marshall Fund of the United States" to "GMFUS" and changing "analyse" (UK) to "analyze" (US) in the pop-up text.
 Here's what the popup looks like on desktop and mobile:

 ![Desktop consent popup](https://raw.githubusercontent.com/abielefeldt/gdpr-blogpost/master/desktop-initial.png)
 *The consent pop-up on desktop*